-- 16. Self-represented litigants must also endeavour to ensure the accuracy of references to any legislation, authorities or other sources referred to in any document prepared by them and relied upon in Court, and in any oral submissions made by them, for example, by referring to publicly available legal resources such as: - Australasian Legal Information Institute (https://www.austlii.edu.au) - Queensland Judgments (https://www.queenslandjudgments.com.au) - Queensland Legislation (https://www.legislation.qld.gov.au) - Commonwealth Legislation (https://www.legislation.gov.au) - 17.
+- Australasian Legal Information Institute (austlii.edu.au) - Queensland Judgments (queenslandjudgments.com.au) - Queensland Legislation (legislation.qld.gov.au) - Commonwealth Legislation (legislation.gov.au) - 19.
 Relying on a document which contains reference to non-existent cases, legislation or other material may result in an adjournment of the hearing and potentially an adverse costs order against the party who relied on the document.